 Mnemonic’s rapid response project is designed to quickly coordinate and equip existing documentation initiatives working in locations where human rights violations must be documented but the ecosystems to do so are underdeveloped.

 We help those wanting to rapidly establish the infrastructures to archive content as well as those who need help reinstating valuable information removed by social media companies.
-Currently, our rapid response project is preserving content from Iran, Chile, Myanmar, Ethiopia, and Hong Kong.
+Currently, our rapid response project is preserving content from Iran, Chile, Myanmar and Ethiopia.

 If you know of valuable content that needs preserving or needs to be reinstatedGet in touch